Tyrel's Blog

 I also have been picking up some side projects again, taking some classes, running, and more.

-I ran a 5k last month that was on a runday (KGSO) - that was fun.
+I ran a 5k last month that was on a runway (KGSO) - that was fun.
 I got sub 30 minutes, but my heart rate spiked REALLY high because it was cold and rainy, not a pleasant race.
 I really need to work on my running, my average is usually 185, which for a 36yo is awful.
 I was running slowly for a bit and got it down to a 165 average, but took a week off from runnning because of hurting my foot with a cut.

 Gustavo Pezzi released another course on his Pikuma platform - this time it's Playstation 1 programming in C and MIPS.
 I don't really have the best foundation in C despite doing C++ a lot in college and before - so I've picked up his Graphics Programming from Scratch course.
 I really enjoy the way he teaches, he never rushes ahead thinking you know something.